BangJiseon/Spatio-Spectral-Feature-Representation/README.md

-# Modules for decoding EEG signal
+# Spatio-Spectral Feature Representation for Motor Imagery Classification using Convolutional Neural Networks

+## Modules
-Matlab and Python implementation for generating feature representation and classification.
+ We provide Matlab and Python implementation for generating feature representation and classification.

 'Filterset_OpenBMI.m' : codes for generating filter-set.